thasenzagl/bhhmp_replication_code/README.md

 To replicate **Table D4**, set `param.alpha` to `1.03` in `S02_REG.m` (you can locate `param.alpha` near the top of the script where parameter initialization occurs) and then run `S03_guidelines_table_wages.m` to generate the table.

 To replicate **Table D5**, change the `eta` or `theta` values in `S02_REG.m` (these parameters can be found near the top of the script where parameter initialization occurs).
 You must run `S02_REG.m` four times for the two different values of `eta` and `theta`.
 After running these, execute `S03_guidelines_table_wages.m` to generate the corresponding output tables.

-## Notes

-- The code has been tested on macOS and Linux platforms with MATLAB R2019b.
-- Ensure all necessary MATLAB toolboxes are installed before running the scripts.
-- Some scripts, particularly those involving simulations, may require substantial computation time.

 For any issues or questions, please contact Thomas Hasenzagl at thomas.hasenzagl@gmail.com or any of the other authors of the paper.